 - Your application must include a resumè, writing samples, transcripts and recommendations.

-Review the application steps before you get started to be sure you’ll have all the information and documents you need to complete the online forms.
-You may also want to look at our degree requirements before you begin.
+Review the applications steps before you get started to be sure you’ll have all the information and documents you need to complete the online forms.
+You may also want to look at our degrees at a glance before you begin.
 If you are an international student, be sure to learn about some requirements and considerations that may affect you.